jaggarwal20/surfs_up/README.md

 ### 2.2 June vs December

-* The temperature in June and December are essentially the same on Oahu with a low ranging between 56-64 and high of 83-85 degrees.
+* The temperatures in June are higher than December, with temperatures ranging from 64 - 85 compared to 56 - 83 degrees.
 * The average temperature is in the low 70s.
 * The number of points collected is over 1500, which provides for a good analysis for temperatures exhibited in the months of June and December.